ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 ``-h`` for details of the additional arguments possible.

-Attempting to remove pyramids imported before OMERO 5.0 (pre-FS) will result with messages like ``Failed to remove for image 20: pyramid-requires-fileset`` been printed out.
+Attempting to remove pyramids imported before OMERO 5.0 (pre-FS) will result with messages like ``Failed to remove for image 20: pyramid-requires-fileset`` being printed out.
 You can safely ignore those messages.
 The pyramids are not corrupted.

 File limits